stormasm/nunotes/plugins.md

 and you must **BUILD** your plugin first !

-If you try and register a plugin that is located in the
+If you try and register a plugin that is located in the src directory or github repo directory...

 ```rust
 ./nushell/crates/nu_plugin_query